-Public Services staff attended and participated in the following workshops or meetings: Trash Full Capture Device (GSRD) site tour in Millbrae on June 3, 2016, trash full capture device O&M inspection and municipal maintenance data management roundtable discussion on June 16, 2016, in addition to quarterly meetings of the Municipal Maintenance Subcommittee.
-Refer to the C.2 Municipal Operations section of the Program's FY 15-16 Annual Report for a description of activities implemented at the countywide and/or regional level.
+Public Works staff attended and participated in the meetings of the Municipal Maintenance Subcommittee.
+Refer to the C.2 Municipal Operations section of the countywide Program's FY 17-18 Annual Report for a description of activities implemented at the countywide and/or regional level.